hebasto/bitcoin/depends/README.md

 - `LTO`: Enable options needed for LTO.
 Does not add `-flto` related options to *FLAGS.
 - `NO_HARDEN=1`: Don't use hardening options when building packages

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
+If some packages are not built, for example `gmake NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
 In this case, `--disable-wallet`.

 ### Additional targets

-    download: run 'make download' to fetch all sources without building them
+    download: run 'gmake download' to fetch all sources without building them
-    download-osx: run 'make download-osx' to fetch all sources needed for macOS builds
+    download-osx: run 'gmake download-osx' to fetch all sources needed for macOS builds
-    download-win: run 'make download-win' to fetch all sources needed for win builds
+    download-win: run 'gmake download-win' to fetch all sources needed for win builds
-    download-linux: run 'make download-linux' to fetch all sources needed for linux builds
+    download-linux: run 'gmake download-linux' to fetch all sources needed for linux builds

 ### Other documentation